 For audio book listeners who want to reflect on and review the lists of everyday actions in the book, we provide a downloadable pdf of the final “Recap” chapter.

-Stock Photography Featuring People from Underrepresented Groups
+Stock Photography and Illustrations Featuring People from Underrepresented Groups

 Canva Natural Woman Collection: Free images featuring everyday women who are as diverse as they are beautiful.